-- a) Ensure that there is nothing blocking the charge port, such as lint or other debris. - Before cleaning, ensure the phone is off.
+- a.
+Ensure that the charging port is not blocked by lint or other debris. - Defore cleaning, ensure the phone is powered off.
 If foreign material is present in the USB connector, use a small brush with nylon bristles to loosen the foreign material and then blow it off with compressed air.
 If further cleaning is needed, add a few drops of alcohol, allow alcohol to sit for 30-60 seconds, brush it off, rinse with alcohol and allow a few minutes to dry.
-Repeat if necessary. - b) Using a known good USB and power adaptor, test that the device charges when it is plugged in.
-It is recommended to test the charging mechanism with an OEM charger and USB cable to ensure correct voltage is being applied.
+Repeat if necessary. - b.
+Using a known good USB and power adaptor, test that the device charges when it is plugged in.
+It is recommended to test the charging mechanism with an OEM charger and USB cable to ensure the correct voltage is being applied.